aceliwang/potatopsych/Practice - PsychScene Videos.md

 You are a consultant psychiatrist working in the mental health service.
 Sarah, who is a stage 2 trainee, has been assigned to work with you.
 She contacts you with regards to arranging supervision and you set-up a time to meet with her.

 ### MEQ 16.1 What principles of supervision, as per RANZCP guidelines, would you use in this instance?

+- Environment: private and appropriate environment
+- Time: minimum of 4 hrs per week with 1 hr of individual supervision

 ### MEQ 16.2 What are the principles of effective feedback?